Stephanie Abrams

 Stephanie Abrams (born October 27, 1978) is an American television meteorologist who has worked for The Weather Channel (TWC) since 2003.
-She currently co-hosts AMHQ with Jen Carfagno and Jim Cantore early weekday mornings.
+She currently co-hosts America's Morning Headquarters with Jim Cantore and Jordan Steele early weekday mornings, as well as Pattern alongside Steele.

-She is also employed by NBC News and occasionally appears on NBC Nightly News, Today and MSNBC.
+She was also employed by NBC News and occasionally appeared on NBC Nightly News, Today and MSNBC.

 Education

 A graduate of Space Camp, Abrams attended the University of Florida in Gainesville, where she earned a Bachelor of Science (B.S.) in geography, with a minor in mathematics.
 She graduated with honors and was elected to Phi Beta Kappa.
 She was a member of Delta Phi Epsilon sorority, where she served as president of the chapter.

 Abrams's second degree was a B.S. in meteorology from Florida State University (FSU) in Tallahassee, where she graduated cum laude.
 At Florida State, Abrams, like other meteorology students, practiced on-air forecasts on FSU Live, a student-run news and weather production on a Tallahassee cable channel.
 She worked as a teaching assistant at FSU, teaching a class about meteorology.
 She said about FSU: "I think the professors made a difference in that they were so engaged with the kids and also there were small classes there, so it was really nice that the class hung out together, and it was nice to have that kind of environment."